There are various options available and things to consider, the main points are listed below:

 This method allows the lower edge of the fibreglass hardtop to conform perfectly to the deck shape of the car before the window is bonded to it - avoiding the rear window being stressed.

 After clamping the hardtop to the car, the side flanges (where the header rubber sits) need to be ground down to suit the door windows - this will determine the pressure on the rubber when the door is closed onto it.

 The hardtop side windows need bonding in place on final assembly to be flush to the door windows.

 Two 'Top Hat' section mountings will need bonding to the underside where the roof struts connect.

 Full assembly instructions and pictures are included, as well as any additional help and advice either via email or phone.

-- To avoid excessive freight and packaging costs DIY customers would need to collect the kit parts from the workshop address.
+- To avoid excessive packaging and carriage costs DIY customers would need to collect the kit parts from the workshop address.

 - The hardtop installation is done in a such a way as to make reverting back to the standard soft top set-up quite simple if desired - giving the option of both hard, and soft tops, for winter / summer use.

 This involves leaving the Velcro in place on the top of the rear wings (previous hardtop versions involved fully removing the Velcro) and other minor details necessary for easily refitting the soft top are retained.